norsk-gjeldsinformasjon/api-docs/docs/reference/security-requirements.md

 - NoGi's outbound traffic originates from **`92.62.32.241`** (both pre-production and production).
 - Your server needs the **Buypass root CA bundle** (or equivalent for Commfides) installed to validate NoGi's client certificate.

-For details on NoGi's enterprise certificate, see [Norsk Gjeldsinformasjon sitt enterprise-sertifikat](https://norskgjeld.atlassian.net/wiki/spaces/GJEL/pages/2148204545/Norsk+Gjeldsinformasjon+s+enterprise+certificate).
+For details on NoGi's enterprise certificate, see [Enterprise certificates](enterprise-certificates.md).

 ---